128technology/docs/docs/config_lacp.md

 ```
 3. Configure at least one device interface to be part of the LAG.
     - Be sure to configure the `parent-bond` with the device name of the `bond` interface.
+    - The only configuration allowed on the bond-members are `pci-address` and `parent-bond`.
+All other settings must be configured on the `bond` interface.

 ```
              device-interface  ge-0-1